 Rhinoplasty is both a cosmetic and functional procedure.
 The motivation behind the procedure typically sets the two apart.

-• Cosmetic rhinoplasty is the desire to change the look of your nose.
+- Cosmetic rhinoplasty -to change the look of your nose.

 When rhinoplasty is performed to improve the size and shape of the nose, it may disrupt the ability to breath properly if functional aspects of the nasal structure are not addressed and corrected.